micro-manager/micro-manager.github.io/_pages/Micro-Manager_Version_Archive.md

     -   Image Processor Chain - provides sequencing of C++-based image processors in the Micro-Manager core

-&lt;include notice icon="info" content="Burst acquisition (formerly a separate utility in 1.3) has been merged with multi-dimensional acquisition -- if you want to do a burst, simply select "Time Points" only and set the time interval to 0.😎"&gt;
+{% include notice icon="info" content="Burst acquisition (formerly a separate utility in 1.3) has been merged with multi-dimensional acquisition -- if you want to do a burst, simply select `Time Points` only and set the time interval to 0." %}

 ## Micro-Manager 1.3